How Strength Training Can Help You Age Gracefully

 If you think strength training is only for bodybuilders or professional athletes, you’re missing out.
 Lifting weights or adding resistance exercises to your routine provides health benefits that can drastically improve your quality of life as you age and even help you live longer.

 The American College of Sports Medicine and the American Heart Association recommend that all adults strength train at least twice a week.
-A recent study reports that adults who did so “had 46 percent lower odds of death for any reason than those who did not,” along with “41 percent lower odds of cardiac death and 19 percent lower odds of dying from cancer.”
+A 2016 study reports that adults who did so “had 46% lower odds of death for any reason than those who did not,” along with “41% lower odds of cardiac death and 19% lower odds of dying from cancer.”

 If living longer isn’t enough to motivate you to break out the weights or resistance bands, check out these benefits, which will help you live every day with gusto.